The service description files for Dinit each describe a

 - Specifies that this service uses the console; its input and output should

-standard output stream is connected).
-A service running on the console
+dinit's standard output stream is connected).
+A service running on

-prevents other services from running on the console (they will queue for
+the console prevents other services from running on the console (they will

-Proper operation of this option (and related options) assumes
+- Proper operation of this option (and related options) assumes that

-that dinit is itself attached correctly to the console device (or
+dinit is itself attached correctly to the console device (or a

 "console").

-The interrupt key (normally control-C) will be active
+- The interrupt key (normally control-C) may be active for process /

-for process / scripted services that run on the console.
-Handling of an
+scripted services that run on the console, depending on terminal

 - starts-on-console